-How to Become a Nurse Anesthetist, Nurse Midwife, or Nurse Practitioner
+How to Become a Nurse Anesthetist, Nurse Midwife, or Nurse Practitioner About this section

 APRNs must earn a master’s degree which typically includes clinical experience.

-Nurse anesthetists, nurse midwives, and nurse practitioners must earn a master's degree from an accredited program.
-These programs include both classroom education and clinical experience.
-Courses in anatomy, physiology, and pharmacology are common as well as coursework specific to the chosen APRN role.
+Nurse anesthetists, nurse midwives, and nurse practitioners typically need at least a master's degree in an advanced practice nursing field.
+Accredited healthcare and related programs in these specialties typically include classroom education and clinical experience.
+Courses in subjects such as advanced health assessment, pathophysiology, and pharmacology are common as well as coursework specific to the chosen APRN role.

 Most APRN programs prefer candidates who have a bachelor’s degree in nursing.
 However, some schools offer bridge programs for registered nurses with an associate’s degree or diploma in nursing.
 Graduate-level programs are also available for individuals who did not obtain a bachelor’s degree in nursing but in a related health science field.
-These programs prepare the student for the RN licensure exam in addition to the APRN curriculum.
+These programs prepare the student for the RN licensure exam in addition to offering the APRN curriculum.

-Although a master’s degree is the most common form of entry-level education, many APRNs choose to earn a Doctor of Nursing Practice (DNP) or a Ph.D.
+Although a master’s degree is the most common form of entry-level education, APRNs may choose to earn a Doctor of Nursing Practice (DNP) or a Ph.D.
 The specific educational requirements and qualifications for each of the roles are available on professional organizations’ websites.

 Licenses, Certifications, and Registrations

 Interpersonal skills.
-Advanced practice registered nurses must work with patients and families as well as with other health care providers and staff within the organizations where they provide care.
-They should work as part of a team to determine and execute the best possible healthcare options for the patients they treat.
+APRNs must work with patients and families as well as with other healthcare providers and staff.
+They work as part of a team to determine and execute healthcare options for the patients they treat.

 Leadership skills.
-Advanced practice registered nurses often work in positions of seniority.
-They must effectively lead and sometimes manage other nurses on staff when providing patient care.
+APRNs often work in positions of seniority.
+They must effectively direct and sometimes manage other nurses on staff when providing patient care.

 Resourcefulness.
 APRNs should know where to find the answers that they need.